 Optimize up to 10 stops in Google Maps

-Open two or three different Google Maps tabs.
+Open three different Google Maps tabs in your browser.

 Copy and paste the resulting combined URL back into Google Maps.